Johnson: No 10's customs plans 'crazy'

 At the weekend Mr Johnson's cabinet colleague Business Secretary Greg Clark said anything other than a close customs arrangement would risk thousands of jobs.

-The BBC's political correspondent Alex Forsyth says the foreign secretary's comments will stoke tensions in the Conservative party.

-The government's preferred option of a customs partnership has already faced heavy criticism from other Brexiteers - Conservative MP Jacob Rees-Mogg described it as "completely cretinous".
+The government's preferred option of a customs partnership has already faced heavy criticism from other Brexiteers - Conservative MP Jacob Rees-Mogg has described it as "completely cretinous".

+On Twitter, Mr Rees-Mogg said Mr Johnson had "hit the nail on the head" with his Daily Mail interview.

+Former Conservative leader Iain Duncan Smith said adopting the model, which has not been tried before, would "go against everything I know about government" and jeopardise the UK's ability to strike trade deals with other countries.

 What are the government's options?